John Quincy Adams and abolitionism: Adams's petitions

-In William Lee Miller’s book, Arguing about Slavery, the author chronicles much of John Quincy Adams’ fight against this censorship of speech on the House floor.
+In William Lee Miller’s book, Arguing about Slavery, the author chronicles much of John Quincy Adams's fight against this censorship of speech on the House floor.
 Adams engaged his colleagues first by requesting that petitions brought before the institution of the gag order be reviewed.
 Figuring that the gag rule could not pertain to items brought to the attention of the chair prior to its existence, Adams suggested the presentation of those petitions.
 This request was disallowed, now effectively making the gag rule a retroactive rule of the House.
 Adams then, with his colleague from Massachusetts, began to present a series of petitions from other nearby states and states up and down the eastern seaboard, as he was no longer allowed to present petitions from those in his own state.
 Both he and his colleague also presented petitions from women praying for abolition.
 Women, as non-voters, were not directly banned from petitioning per the gag rule.
 All of these parliamentary tricks were in vain, however, as the gag rule resulted in each being summarily dismissed.

-Miller discusses Adams’ actions on February 6, 1837 in great detail.
+Miller discusses Adams's actions on February 6, 1837 in great detail.
 On that day, John Quincy Adams stirred up the debate in the House with conniving adeptness by further challenges to the gag rule specifically as it concerned petitions.
 Adams began to present a petition from what he said were nine ladies from Fredericksburg, Virginia.
 Prevented from doing so by the house ban on such petitions, Adams moved on, but not without creating interest among his colleagues.
 One of the congressmen who was from Fredericksburg became intrigued as to who the nine abolitionist ladies from a proud slave-holding southern state were, and reviewed the petition.
 He then challenged Adams on the grounds that the women purported to have offered the petition were not "ladies" as Adams has suggested.
 The congressman from Virginia suggested that the women, if any existed, were free black women or women of mixed race, and implied that all were of questionable character.
 Adams amended his petition, saying it was a petition from women rather than ladies, but insisted he could still present it to the House.
 Adams’ challenge to the notions of his colleagues about what sort of citizens were appropriate candidates to petition was ill-received, but he would press farther still.

 After his petition from the women of Fredericksburg was denied, Adams asked for clarification as to whether it was within the rules of the House to present a petition signed by twenty-two enslaved persons.
 His question ignited pandemonium in the House.
-Adams’ colleagues came to the floor to express their disapproval, shock, indignation, and outrage.
+Adams's colleagues came to the floor to express their disapproval, shock, indignation, and outrage.